nrekretep/arc42-gitbook-template/README.md

 ## Why?

+First: Because I wanted to learn GitBook and therefore I needed an example topic.

-Until now I could only find an arc42 template for Asciidoc.
+Second: Until now I could only find an arc42 template for Asciidoc.
 Of course you can use Asciidoc in combination with GitBook but I wanted to use the markdown version ;-\).

-If you have\/know a better template for arc42 using GitBook then just let me know.
+If you have/know a better template for arc42 using GitBook then just let me know.

 ## What?